magnusmel/evaluation-guide/content/evaluation-guide/evaluation-learning/support.md

 For direct support in the platform, Mendix provides an in-product chat functionality.
 Via this channel, you can receive updates about the latest releases, and you can always start a direct conversation with someone from Mendix Support.

-## 5 App Store Support
+## 5 App Store/Marketplace Support

-The [Mendix App Store](https://appstore.home.mendix.com/index3.html) is full of content provided by Mendix and the community.
-Specific support for App Store content is determined by the content support category and service level agreement (SLA) that you possess.
+The [Mendix App Store/Marketplace](https://appstore.home.mendix.com/index3.html) is full of content provided by Mendix and the community.
+Specific support for App Store/Marketplace content is determined by the content support category and service level agreement (SLA) that you possess.

 Mendix distinguishes two supported content categories: